jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 Where a court makes a maintenance order under this Act, the Registrar shall, within 28 days after the day on which the order is made, send a certified or sealed copy of the order to the Commissioner of Inland Revenue.

 ### 94 Dissolution not to affect maintenance order
-No maintenance order in favour of a husband or wife or a civil union partner shall be deemed to be discharged by reason only of the dissolution of the marriage between the husband and the wife or the dissolution of the civil union between the civil union partners.
+No maintenance order in favour of a husband or wife or a civil union partner shall be deemed to be discharged by reason only of the dissolution of the marriage between the married couple or the dissolution of the civil union between the civil union partners.

 ### 95 Maintenance where order refused
 (1) Where an application under section 37 (in this section referred to as the principal relief) has been dismissed after a hearing on the merits, and the court is satisfied that the proceedings for the principal relief were instituted in good faith and that there is no reasonable likelihood of cohabitation being resumed between the parties, the court may make any order under this Part.